 Happy Lunar New Year!
 Did you know that Lunar New Year is celebrated by many Asian countries, including Vietnam, China, and South Korea?
 It begins with the first new moon of the lunar calendar and lasts for 15 days.

 Some people call this Chinese New Year.
-But from what I can tell, this term isn’t used in China, and it does not represent the variety of countries that celebrate the Lunar New Year.
+But this term does not represent the variety of countries that celebrate the Lunar New Year.
 So it’s preferable to use Lunar New Year when describing this holiday.

 Surprisingly, it’s been difficult to find books that use the preferable term of Lunar New Year but I will keep trying.
 Here’s what I have so far…